hoangduytran/blender-manual/manual/modeling/geometry_nodes/attribute/blur_attribute.rst

 =======

 Value
-   Values, mixed with neighboards defined number of times.
+   Values, mixed with neighbors defined number of times.

 Examples